-Brian, Native Hope’s ambassador and program coordinator, is a proud citizen of the Chickasaw Nation of Oklahoma.
+Brian, a friend of Native Hope, is a proud citizen of the Chickasaw Nation of Oklahoma.
 He is passionate about his Native heritage and his own unique pilgrimage of discovering his ancestral roots.
 Born in 1963, Brian spent his first thirty years growing up as a white Caucasian male in the suburbs of Dallas, Texas.
 Although he was aware of being a descendant of Native American ancestry, he states, “During that time in my life, it meant very little to me.”
 Then on September 9, 1993, a significant event would change his life forever.

 Discovering his past